covidclinical/Phase2.1DockerAnalysis/README.md

 # Offline Usage

-There are multiple ways to incorporate external changes into a docker image if you need to limit the image from reaching out to the internet.
+There are multiple ways to incorporate external changes into a docker image if you need to limit the container from reaching out to the internet.
 In all cases you'll build an image on an internet connected machine and then transfer an image file over to your target machine.

 ## Building the image on an internet connected machine